This is a sample report for a fictional company — start your free trial to see your site’s real data every Monday.

 Weekly Analytics Report

 This was a notably good week for Meridian Consulting.
 Organic search delivered 18% more visitors than last week, driven largely by one recently published article on change management in hybrid workplaces that appears to be gaining traction in search results.
-Total sessions reached 312 — the highest since January.
-Engagement quality held up well: visitors averaged 2 minutes 48 seconds on site and the engagement rate was 54%, suggesting the new traffic is genuinely interested rather than bouncing.
+Total sessions reached 312 — the highest since monitoring began nine weeks ago.
+Engagement quality held up well: visitors averaged 2 minutes 48 seconds on site and the engagement rate was 54%, well above the 4-week average of 49%.
 The /contact/ page was visited 23 times, the most in any single week this year.
 No conversion events were recorded this week, which points to a gap worth closing: the contact page has high-intent traffic but no tracked event on form submission.
-This week’s recommendations address that directly.
+This week's recommendations address that directly.

 312